Learn more about our Advertising Disclosure

 • Chicago is considered to be less safe than Gainesville with a score of 33.87 vs Gainesville’s 52.61.

-• Air quality in Chicago is good, and in Gainesville it's good.
+• Air quality in Chicago is Good, and in Gainesville it’s Good.

 • State regulator: To confirm a moving company’s license in Illinois, visit the state’s public utilities commission.

-• Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+• Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Choose cost-free Released Value Protection from movers for basic coverage at 60 cents per pound.
-For more extensive protection matching your items' full value, consult your moving company for alternative options or consider a third-party insurance provider.
+For more extensive protection matching your items’ full value, consult your moving company for alternative options or consider a third-party insurance provider.

 Where to live in Chicago